iromero25/redux-saga-cart/README.md

 I am providing integration tests for some components and as such, sagas are being tested.
 I am using React's Testing-Library and thus, my tests are focused on checking the DOM being updated accordingly, specially after a saga has bein triggered.
 Here's a list of the test files and descriptions:

 1. [UserInfo.test.tsx](./src/components/UserInfo.test.tsx).
 Tests `UserInfo`.
 This is the first test to look at and the simplest one.
 It is testing that the `getCurrentUser` action is triggered as part of the `useEffect` hook in that component and thus, all sagas listening to that action are springed.
 I mock all API calls involved and let the sagas flow with it.
 The test is just checking the mocked user data is displayed at the DOM.
+1. [CartItemList.test.tsx](./src/components/cartItems/CartItemList.test.tsx).
+Tests `CartItemList` but mainly `CartItem`.
+It starts by checking that the DOM loads with cart data as we mock inital data for the store.
+Then ir proceeds to verify that the add and decrease quantity buttons (+ & -) do trigger the expected actions but more importantly, that the buttons are disabled immediately after being clicked on.
+It finishes by checking adding an item "reverts" back to the initial quantity when we go over the existing quantity in stock.

 ## NPM Registry and Library dependencies